M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 #### Headings

-Headings should use the so-called title case, in which the first letter of each major word in the heading is capitalized, including individual words in hyphenated word combinations (such as Client-Side Registry Settings).
-Articles (a/an/the), conjunctions, and prepositions with fewer than five letters are not capitalized unless they start the heading.
-Examples of conjunctions not to be capitalized are and, but, and if.
-Examples of prepositions not to be capitalized are at, to, for, and with.
+Headings should use the so-called _title case_, in which the first letter of each _major_ word in the heading is capitalized, including individual words in hyphenated word combinations (such as _Client-Side Registry Settings_).
+Articles (_a/an/the_), conjunctions, and prepositions _with fewer than five letters_ are not capitalized unless they start the heading.
+Examples of conjunctions not to be capitalized are _and, but,_ and _if_.
+Examples of prepositions not to be capitalized are _at, to, for,_ and _with_.

 In contrast to the title case is the sentence case, which is the standard way of capitalizing English sentences.
-In the sentence case, only the first letter of a sentence is capitalized and subsequent letters are in lowercase, with the exception of proper names and acronyms (see sections 4.3.2 and 4.3.3).
+In the sentence case, only the first letter of a sentence is capitalized and subsequent letters are in lowercase, with the exception of proper names and acronyms.

 Here are some examples of the title case: